fatherjack/Sessions/README.md

 ## Something missing or not clear?

 Please post an issue for something from PowerShell that you want to know more about or explore in some detail.

+## Want a PowerShell challenge?

+Visit https://code-golf.io/ for some challenges in a variety of scripting languages.